-Comprehensive covers your car not only for theft, glass breakage and fire, but also damages due to flood waters, hail and other natural occurrences -- such as hurricane-force wind gusts.
-That means if your car is flipped and damged by strong winds, comprehensive will typically cover that, too.
+Comprehensive covers your car not only for theft, glass breakage and fire, but also for damages due to flood waters, hail and other natural occurrences -- such as hurricane-force wind gusts.
+That means if your car is flipped and damaged by strong winds, comprehensive will typically cover that, too.

-A car insurance policy that consists only of your state's minimum coverages wouldn't be of any help if high winds tip a tree onto your car or floodwaters seep into your vehicle since bodily injury liability and property damage liability only cover others that you cause damage to in an auto accident, and don’t offer any protection to your own vehicle.
+A car insurance policy that consists only of your state's minimum coverages wouldn't be of any help if high winds tip a tree onto your car or floodwaters seep into your vehicle.
+That's because bodily injury liability and property damage liability only cover others' injuries and property damage from accidents you cause -- they don’t offer any protection for your own vehicle.

-The National Hurricane Center (NHC) says a hurricane or tropical storm warning is issued when weather conditions (sustained winds of 74 mph or higher for a hurricane or sustained winds of 39 to 73 mph for a tropical storm) are expected somewhere in the specified area within 36 hours, and a watch is issued when these hurricane- or tropical-storm-force winds are possible within 48 hours.
+The National Hurricane Center (NHC) says a hurricane or tropical storm warning is issued when weather conditions (sustained winds of 74 mph or higher for a hurricane or sustained winds of 39 to 73 mph for a tropical storm) are expected somewhere in the specified area within 36 hours.
+A storm watch is issued when these hurricane- or tropical-storm-force winds are possible within 48 hours.

 This NHC information is significant because if a hurricane is forming, or already coming in your direction, and you want to buy comprehensive and collision coverage, you would need to do so before a tropical storm watch/warning goes into effect.
 Otherwise you may be out of luck since insurers can place restrictions on changes to policies or new policies during a storm.

 Important information to know about auto insurance and hurricanes/tropical storms: